Connect with Parenting Resources

 As you prepare for your baby to arrive, you may qualify for assistance!

 A variety of government resources and grants are available for single pregnant mothers and married couples.
 With most of these programs, you must meet their income guidelines to qualify for assistance.
 This assistance can include medical care, food, counseling, and housing.
+Whether you decide to parent or place your child for adoption, you can benefit from all of these programs.

 - The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides foods, health care referrals, and nutrition education for low-income women before and after delivery.
 They also serve infants and children (up to age 5) who are at nutritional risk.
 Learn more about WIC and see if you qualify.